If your team is still spending two hours reviewing a standard commercial agreement, the problem is not the contract. It is the process.

 Final verdict

-The best alternatives offer broader workflows, deeper clause intelligence, more robust automation, and stronger governance.
-LEGALFLY stands out as the most comprehensive Spellbook alternative, delivering unmatched breadth, security, and operational efficiency for teams that demand more than just AI-in-Word drafting.
+The best Spellbook alternatives for 2026 offer broader workflows, deeper playbook intelligence, more robust automation, and stronger governance.
+LEGALFLY stands out as the most comprehensive option for in-house legal teams, delivering playbook-driven contract review, bulk document analysis, privacy-first architecture, and the Microsoft 365 integrations that enterprise teams already rely on.

 Frequently asked questions